StudioRotate/tech_test/README.md

 Please continue to commit regularly while working on the frontend portion.
 We want to see how you integrate with the existing codebase, manage your time, and resolve any challenges you encounter.

 Deliverables:
-Commit your changes to the existing monorepo in a branch named scrabble-score-feature.
+Push you project to a git repo created by you.
 Ensure that all code follows the project's linting and formatting guidelines.
 Update the monorepo README with details about the new feature, including how to run and test it locally.
 This test assesses your ability to work within an existing codebase, integrate new features into a Node.js backend, and connect those features to a React frontend.
 The focus is on how you approach the problem within the given time frame, so commit regularly, and don't worry if you can't complete every detail.
 We look forward to discussing your work in the follow-up review.